 - AC holds Professional Indemnity insurance which provides cover for the civil liability resulting from the conduct of the professional services provided during WIL placements or Fieldwork.
 The student must also provide proof that their WIL placement or Fieldwork organisation hosts will have an appropriate level of Professional Indemnity cover.

 - Students undertaking an approved WIL placement or Fieldwork is covered under AC’s insurance relating to Personal Accidents

 - When students are undertaking a WIL placement or Fieldwork overseas, they will have to demonstrate to AC that they have an approved travel insurance policy, valid for the duration of their WIL placement or Fieldwork.

 Chair, Learning and Teaching Committee

-Faculty, HDR supervisors HDR candidates and students
+Faculty, HDR supervisors and students

 Work Integrated Learning (WIL) and Fieldwork Procedures

 To be approved for a WIL placement or fieldwork, students will apply using the documentation provided for their specific subject.
 Typically, a student should have negotiated with their potential placement organization and mentor or fieldwork partner prior to submitting documentation.
 The placement or fieldwork will only become formal when the documents have been fulfilled satisfactorily and have been approved by the AC Supervisor responsible.